Richard Gent | Thursday August 08, 2024

 Rob Miller | Tuesday September 22, 2015

-Categories: A Level, EDUQAS A Level, EDUQAS AS, FM2, Section A: Producers and Audiences, Analysis, Film Analysis, Films & Case Studies, Directors, Ben Palmer, Non-Hollywood Films, The Inbetweeners, Genres & Case Studies, Comedy
+Categories: EDUQAS A Level, EDUQAS AS, Comedy, A Level, Film Analysis, Films & Case Studies, Non-Hollywood Films, Genres & Case Studies, Analysis

 Independent Film Case Study: The Inbetweeners Movie (Palmer, 2011) This resource focuses on one crossover independent film, The Inbetweeners Movie.
 It is intended to be used as stimulus in helping to understand the definitions of independent film.
 For a full guide on Section A please access WJEC AS FM2 British & American Film Producers and Audiences Resource Items.
 The Inbetweeners Movie (Inbetweeners) from 2011 crosses over from independent to mainstream film even in title: the name having…